How to control the activity between users and the applications that your company uses through Microsoft Cloud App Security

 The actions performed by employees with the applications can be managed and controlled based on directivesand, if necessary, apply the necessary policies to mitigate the risks in your company.
 For example, through directives you can allow users to access certain applications in the cloud from the company, but prohibit the downloading of documents.

 There are several types of policies that correlate with the different types of information you want to collect about the cloud environment and the types of corrective actions you want to perform:

 - Activity directive: They allow to monitor specific activities carried out by different users or follow unexpectedly high levels of traffic of a certain type of activity.

 - Anomaly detection policy: Allows you to search for unusual activities in the cloud to issue alerts when something other than the baseline of the organization or the user's normal activity occurs.

-- Application detection policy: Allows you to set alerts that notify when new applications used in the organization's network are detected.
+- Application detection policy: They allow to establish alerts that notify when new applications used in the organization's network are detected.

 - File directive: Allows you to examine applications in the cloud to detect file types or specific files (shared, shared with external domains), data (property information, personal information, credit card information, etc.) and apply policies necessary to comply with the regulations of the company.

-View of the alert panel showing suspicious activity and anomalous logins
+View of the alert panel that shows suspicious activity and failed logins